julianrupp/tswlairmgr/README.md

 Unlike the [MissionHelper](http://www.curse.com/tsw-mods/tsw/missionhelper) addon, this webapp can be used with an arbitrary number of group members, lets you see everything at a glance, and has the potential to take you much less time to use.
 Also, it just works in any modern/standards-compliant browser.

-With version 2, a major rewrite, the source code was made more readable and easier to extend, and some new features have been added: regional bosses, basic localization support and fragment lookup.
+With version 2, a major rewrite, the source code was made more readable and easier to extend, and some new features have been added: regional bosses, localization support, and fragment lookup.
 It now makes use of [jQuery](http://jquery.com) and [mustache.js](http://mustache.github.io/).

 Features: